AmarMaksumic/FIR-Filter-Design/README.md

 It is evident that the filter is operating as intended on both inputs/outputs.
 In the beginning, we can see the three large pulses before the pass band, and then quickly after that we get attenuated response from the filter given the input signal.
 As the input file is from logarithmic scale, the testing output looks compressed towards the right side compared to the linear scaled MATLAB graphs from the beginning.

-There is a small delay of about 51 clock cycles before the filter starts outputing data.
+There is a small delay of about 51 clock cycles before the filter starts outputting data.
 In addition, this filter completes the operation in about half the time of the pipelined FIR filter.
 Granted, both filter's have lots of slack time given their low operating frequency.

 ### Timing